niraj-desai-2909/burr/docs/concepts/parallelism.rst

 Parallelism
 ===========

-Burr can run multiple actions in parallel.
+Apache Burr can run multiple actions in parallel.
 Each parallel branch can contain one or more actions, and different branches can have different actions.
 This is useful when:

 - Trying different prompts with an LLM
 - Trying a prompt with different LLMs